Skip to content

 Coding style: Vue+React+Angular

-Zova combines the advantages of Vue/React/Angular and avoid their shortcomings to make our development experience more elegant and reduce the mental burden
+Zova refines the pros of Vue3/React/Angular and avoid their cons to make our development experience more elegant and reduce the mental burden

-1. Vue: Zova still uses Vue3's convenient responsive api system, but defining responsive variables is just like defining native variables, without the need to use ref/reactive, and naturally without ref.value
+1. Vue3: Zova still uses Vue3's convenient responsive api system, but defining responsive variables is just like defining native variables, without the need to use ref/reactive, and naturally without ref.value

 2. React: Zova uses the tsx syntax to write rendering logic in a Render Class, which not only perfectly matches the TS type system, but also supports the splitting of rendering code, and can keep the code clean and elegant even in the face of complex business.
 In Zova, there are no many hook apis like React, which greatly reduces the mental burden